Wireless Multihop Quantum Teleportation Utilizing a 4-Qubit Cluster State: Introduction

 \section{Introduction}

-In the recent years, there has been incessant avidity in studying multi-user quantum communication because it offers the opportunity to construct quantum networks.
+In the recent years, there has been incessant avidity in studying multi-user quantum communication because it offers opportunity to construct quantum networks.
 With quantum networks, quantum information between physically separate quantum systems can be transmitted.
 In fact, it forms a salient component of quantum computing and quantum cryptography systems.
 It has been discerned that transmission via quantum teleportation and, directly from one node to another are two methods to transmit an unknown quantum state between two nodes \cite{MA1}.
-In this paper, the later, i.e., the node-to-node transmission will be considered.
-Since quantum systems unavoidably interact with the environment, node-to-node transmission easily debase the quantum states.
-Consequently, it would be reasonable to take the influence of noise into consideration while investigating quantum wireless multihop teleportation.
+However, node-to-node transmission is only practicable for short distance.
+Also, since quantum systems unavoidably interact with the environment, node-to-node transmission might easily debase the quantum states.
+On the contrary, in the method of quantum teleportation, the two nodes do not need to transmit quantum state directly since an unknown quantum state is transmitted via quantum entanglement.
+Consequently, it is reasonable to employ this method for wireless transmission over any distance.

 Recently, a scheme for faithful quantum communication in quantum wireless multihop networks, by performing quantum teleportation between two distant nodes which do not initially share entanglement with each other, was proposed by Wang et al. \cite{MA2}.
-It has been found in Ref. \cite{RE1} that wireless quantum networks can be established between nodes of different hops sharing two qubit states.
 Xiong et al. \cite{MA3} proposed a quantum communication network model where a mesh backbone network structure was introduced.
-The entanglement source deployment problem has been scrutinized by Zou {\it et al.} \cite{RE2} in a quantum multihop network, which has a notable impact on quantum connectivity.

-Some other outstanding reports can be found in Refs. (\cite{MA4,RE3,RE4,RE5} and references therein).
-Although several relevant results have been obtained along this direction, most contributions have been based on 2- and 3-qubit Greenberger-Horne-Zeilinger (GHZ) state as the quantum channel in a closed quantum system.
-However, quantum systems cannot but interact with the environment.
-These unavoidable interactions make quantum systems to lose some of their properties.
-In this paper, we examine a quantum routing protocol with multihop teleportation for wireless mesh backbone networks, based on four-qubit cluster state, in an amplitude damping channel, which can be induced experimentally.
+Some other pertinent reports can be found in refs. (\cite{MA4,MA5} and references therein).
+Although several relevant results have been obtained along this direction, but most contributions have been based on 2- and 3-qubit Greenberger-Horne-Zeilinger (GHZ) state as quantum channel.
+In this paper, we propose quantum wireless multihop network with a mesh backbone structure, based on 4-qubit cluster state via the method of quantum teleportation.